Outdoor Warning Sirens & Map

 - When a city or county public safety official (such as a designated police officer or fire marshal) request activation due to imminent danger to life and/or property.
 In this situation Crow Wing County also notifies the National Weather Service of Duluth.

-- When a tornado warning is issued for Crow Wing County by the National Weather Service of Duluth.
+- When a tornado warning or severe thunderstorm warning with sustained winds of 70 mph or greater is issued for Crow Wing County by the National Weather Service of Duluth.

 - When a trained Skywarn spotter requests activation due to imminent danger to life and/or property.
 In this situation Crow Wing County also notifies the National Weather Service of Duluth.